Shariq026926/Project_Management_Assignment_1/README.md

 ## Phase 1: Requirements Review

 **Purpose**:
-- To review all software requirements and ensure everything needed to design and develop the game has been defined
+- To review all software requirements and ensure everything needed to design and develop the game has been define.

-**Input**:
-- Game requirements document

 This phase focuses on understanding the problem and defining the scope of the project before any major development begins.

 __Tasks__:
 - Review functional requirements: